Is Your Protein Intake Low? How to Read the Signs

 Swelling may be caused by a lack of adequate levels of albumin in the body.
 Albumin is the most abundant plasma protein.
 It is produced by the liver and found in egg whites, milk, and soybeans.

-Albumin circulates in blood plasma, maintaining a delicate balance of water.
+Albumin circulates in blood plasma, therefore maintaining a delicate balance of water.
 It also acts as a carrier for hormones, fatty acids, ingested medications, and bilirubin.

 Studies indicate that when there are decreased albumin levels in the body, fluids shift from their normal locations to tissues and organs, leading to fluid accumulation and swelling in the body.